 - Full Interest-Only Hybrid Loan with a Balloon Payment.
 No scheduled principal payments are due on a loan during its term.
 During the fixed-rate period, the borrower's required monthly debt service amount is set at the amount necessary to pay only the monthly interest due on the outstanding principal balance of the mortgage loan at the mortgage interest rate.
-During the adjustable-rate period, each time the rate is adjusted, the borrower's required monthly debt service amount is set at the amount necessary to pay only the monthly interest due on the outstanding principal balance of the mortgage loan at the then-applicable mortgage interest rate.
+During the adjustable-rate period, each time the rate is adjusted, the borrower's required monthly debt service amount is set at the amount necessary to pay only debt service amount is set at the amount necessary to pay only the monthly debt service amount is set at the amount necessary to pay only the monthly interest due on the outstanding principal balance of the mortgage loan at the then-applicable mortgage interest rate.
 The final scheduled payment at maturity includes a balloon payment of all outstanding principal. - Partial Interest-Only to Amortizing Hybrid Loan with a Balloon Payment.

 Fixed-rate period: During the interest-only period the borrower's required monthly debt service amount is set at the amount necessary to pay only the monthly interest due on the outstanding principal balance of the mortgage loan at the mortgage interest rate.
-After the end of the interest-only payments, the required monthly debt service amount changes to the amount necessary to pay interest at the mortgage interest rate and to pay principal in an amount that partially amortizes the outstanding principal balance of the mortgage loan in equal monthly installments over the remainder of its term.
+After the end of the interestonly payments, the required monthly debt service amount changes to the amount necessary to pay interest at the mortgage interest rate and to pay principal in an amount that partially amortizes the outstanding principal balance of the mortgage loan in equal monthly installments over the remainder of its term.